samihazaman/QuizSphere/README.md

 **Bhupendra: Results page**

--On the frontend, it uses EJS to display the user’s score and a leaderboard, with buttons to restart or end the quiz handled by JavaScript.
+- On the frontend, it uses EJS to display the user’s score and a leaderboard, with buttons to restart or end the quiz handled by JavaScript.
--On the backend, it processes scores via Express, updates an in-memory leaderboard, sorts it, and limits it to the top 10 before rendering the results.
+- On the backend, it processes scores via Express, updates an in-memory leaderboard, sorts it, and limits it to the top 10 before rendering the results.
 This integrates templating, routing, and state management for an interactive experience.

+**Mani: Backend and Server side**

 ## How to Run the Server